moleculerjs/site/source/docs/0.14/moleculer-web.md

     }
 });
 ```
+**Multipart files**

+In order to access the files passed by multipart-form these specific fields can be used inside the action:
+- `ctx.params` is the Readable stream containing the file passed to the endpoint
+- `ctx.meta.$multipart` contains the additional text form-data fields passed _before other files fields_.

 ### Auto-alias
 The auto-alias feature allows you to declare your route alias directly in your services.
 The gateway will dynamically build the full routes from service schema.